Collier scores 30, No. 2 UConn eases past Temple 88-67

 NO. 18 IOWA STATE 104, OKLAHOMA 78

-AMES, Iowa — Ashley Joens had six 3-pointers and 25 points, both career-highs, as No. 18 Iowa State snapped a two-game losing streak with a win over Oklahoma.
+AMES, Iowa — Ashley Joens had six 3-pointers and 25 points, both career-highs, as Iowa State snapped a two-game losing streak with a win over Oklahoma.

 Madison Wise made five 3-pointers and scored 17 points, Alexa Middleton and Meredith Burkhall added 14 points apiece and Bridget Carleton had 13.
 Burkhall added 10 rebounds for the Cyclones (14-4, 4-2 Big 12 Conference).